 I appreciate connecting with clients from all walks of life.
 A quote that describes my approach to life is: “What doesn’t kill you makes you stronger.”

-When not at work, I can be found hiking, practicing yoga, at the dog park with my rescue dog Zoey, or spending time with my husband Jamie at his brewpub.
+When not at work, I can be found hiking, practicing yoga, at the dog park with our corgis, or spending time with my husband Jamie at his brewpub.